EconoBen/mltrack/README.md

 ## 🎮 Powerful CLI

-MLTrack provides a comprehensive CLI that makes ML operations as simple as web development:
+MLTrack provides a comprehensive CLI that makes ML operations as simple as web development.

+> **Note**: You can use either `mltrack` or the shorter `ml` command - they're identical!

 ```bash
 # Training shortcuts